 Contextual Information

 One of cortisol’s less desirable effects is its ability to amplify cravings, particularly for sugary and fatty foods.
 This is where the connection to lipidsLipids are a broad group of waxy or oily molecules that play many important roles in your body.
 Think of them like a diverse toolbox containing essential tools for your health.
 They include fats, oils, waxes, and some steroids.
-The… Read More comes into play.
-When cortisol levels rise, it triggers the release of glucoseImagine glucose as the tiny batteries powering every cell in your body.
-It’s a simple sugar, the primary energy source for your brain, muscles, and all your organs.
-Whether you’re sprinting, thinking, or even just breathing, glucose is the fuel… Read More (sugar) into your bloodstream for a quick energy source.
+The Word “Lipid”: A History Lesson The word “lipid” has a… Read More comes into play.
+When cortisol levels rise, it triggers the release of glucoseGlucose, a simple sugar (a sweet substance the body uses for energy), serves as a vital component in the human body, acting as the primary fuel for cells (tiny units that make up the body).
+Imagine the body as a bustling factory, where glucose is like the electricity powering the… Read More (sugar) into your bloodstream for a quick energy source.
 Simultaneously, it stimulates your body to store fat, particularly around your abdomen.

 This intricate dance between cortisol, glucose, and fat is where cravings take root.
 The initial surge of glucose often leads to a subsequent crash, leaving you feeling tired and hungry.
 To compensate, your body craves quick-fix energy sources like sugary treats and fatty snacks, perpetuating a vicious cycle.